marceloctorres/EsriCo.ArcGISRuntime.Xamarin.Forms/README.md

 # Esri Colombia ArcGIS Runtime Tools for Xamarin.Forms
-Esri Colombia ArcGIS Runtime Tools for Xamarin.Forms contains custom ControlViews and other type of components tools that enable extend
+Esri Colombia ArcGIS Runtime Tools for Xamarin.Forms contains custom ControlViews and other type of component tools that enable extend
 [Xamarin.Forms Esri ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/latest/forms/guide/guide-home.htm)

 Anyone can use these tools in any project by installing latest release of the Nuget Package: